ubghacking/ubghacking.github.io/_posts/2023-06-26-pivoting-basics-part1.md

 We would now have access to the first subnet, 172.18.1.0/24, and also where DC01's interface 172.18.1.5 resides.
 We could now continue with enumeration of the new network.
 Our network diagram woulod appear like:

 <img src="/images/posts/pivoting/Pivoting_SShuttle.PNG" alt="pivoting-sshuttle" width="500"/>

+And that's it for Part 1!
+In Part 2, I will continue on with using Chisel, and how to pivot further into environments.